pantheon-systems/documentation/source/content/wordpress-cron.md

 All `terminus wp` commands require a site name and environment to operate.

 <Alert title="Note" type="info">
-If you have protected your site using the Security setting on your Dashboard, Terminus will be unable to execute cron and you may see status report errors on the Dashboard.
+If you have protected your site using the Security setting on your Dashboard, Terminus cannot execute Cron, and you may see status report errors on the Dashboard.
 </Alert>

 ### Plugins